Test Catalog

 This test is not approved by the US Food and Drug Administration, and it is best used as an adjunct to existing clinical and pathologic information.

-Bone marrow is the preferred specimen type for this fluorescence in situ hybridization test.
-If bone marrow is not available, a blood specimen may be used if there are malignant cells in the blood specimen (as verified by a hematopathologist).
+Bone marrow is the preferred sample type for this FISH test.
+If bone marrow is not available, a blood specimen may be used if there are neoplastic cells in the blood specimen (as verified by a hematopathologist).

 Clinical Reference